Where should I invest £50,000 to £100,000?

-I have inherited £50,000 and want to invest the money to get the best investment returns.
+I have inherited £50,000 and want to know the best way to invest money to get the best investment returns.
 I want to invest £50k myself to keep costs down rather than pay a financial adviser to do it for me.
-So where is the best place to invest £50,000 for growth?
+So what is the best way to invest £50,000 for growth?

 (The following response is by Damien Fahy, one of the most widely quoted investment experts in the UK national press, including The Telegraph and The Sunday Times)

 This is a great question.
 I have broken my answer into two parts, the short answer and the long answer.
 The short answer quickly shows you the easy way to invest £50,000 while keeping costs down, while still beating the market.

 The long answer will show you how to invest £50,000 whether you are a seasoned investor or a complete beginner.
 It will show you:

 - What the best savings rates are for £50,000